wkumari/draft-vandergaast-edns-client-subnet/README.md

    [RFC Editor: Please delete this section before publication.]

    -04 to -05:

+   o  Moved comment about retrying for REFUSED to section on "Handling
+      ECS Responses".
+(Jinmei)

    o  Clarify that a new proposal for an improved ECS protool is
       expected.